Each year, the Gonzaga Mothers Club organizes dozens of events and activities that enrich the school community.

 Below are descriptions of many of the ways we’re active on Eye Street.
 Within each, you’ll find contact information for the GMC members leading the charge for that event.

-What the gathering is like is up to the host(s)— it could be coffee and bagels before a football game, Saturday evening cocktails, or a Sunday cookout with burgers and dogs.
-If you want to learn more about hosting a party, please contact GMC lead organizers Jennifer Lage or Danielle Varnell at email@example.com.
+What the gathering is like is up to the host(s)—it could be coffee and bagels before a football game, Saturday evening cocktails, or a Sunday cookout with burgers and dogs.
+If you want to learn more about hosting a party, please contact GMC lead organizers at email@example.com.

 Every August, the GMC treats the Gonzaga faculty and staff to a "welcome back" luncheon in the Lower Commons.
 GMC volunteers decorate the Commons, serve a delicious lunch, and provide raffles and door prizes to the faculty and staff.
 Join us in welcoming back the teachers, coaches, and staff during this fun kickoff to the new year!
-For more information, contact lead GMC organizers Kristen Loesch or Elaina O'Toole at firstname.lastname@example.org.
+For more information, email firstname.lastname@example.org.

-Near the start of each school year, the GMC plans a special evening to welcome all freshmen and new students and their families.
-It’s a wonderful opportunity to meet classmates and their parents, talk to coaches, moderators, and upper classmen about sports teams and clubs, and fill your closet with the latest Gonzaga gear (as the bookstore is open for your convenience!)
+Near the start of each school year, the Headmaster's Office hosts a special evening to welcome all freshmen and new students and their families.
+It’s a wonderful opportunity to meet classmates and their parents and fill your closet with the latest Gonzaga gear (as the bookstore is open for your convenience!)

 Back-to-school night in the Fall offers new and returning parents alike the opportunity to meet their sons' teachers and to experience firsthand the environment and objectives of the classroom.
 Parents follow their sons' class schedule; although one-on-one meetings between parents and teachers are not possible at this event, most parents find the experience valuable.

-GMC volunteers assist by setting up the cafeteria and offering desserts to parents during “lunch” and “free periods” as they enjoy their “school day.”
+GMC and Eagles' Wings volunteers assist by setting up the cafeteria and offering desserts to parents during “lunch” and “free periods” as they enjoy their “school day.”
 Volunteers also help clean up the cafeteria in preparation for the next day of school.

 The Ignatian Reflection and Prayer Group consists of Gonzaga moms and female guardians who gather monthly to explore the Ignatian spirituality at the heart of our sons’ education, and reflect on how to put it into practice in our own lives.